 In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Life is full of obstacles, whether they’re financial issues, mental problems or physical setbacks.
-In order to be a successful business owner and manage money on your terms, you have to learn how to overcome them.
+But in order to be a successful business owner and manage money on your terms, you have to learn how to overcome them with critical thinking.

 People who are problem solvers get things done.
 It’s just that simple.
 Once you’ve gotten over the initial shock of whatever problem you’re facing, you need to stop and ask questions.